 The objective of the first stage, problem framing, is to define the basic project design, engage relevant stakeholders, and consider the ethics of the planned project.
 In this phase, the whole project lifecycle should be considered to set appropriate goals for the project and consider details such as the impact it aims to achieve and how it is to be maintained and financed.

 In the second stage, research implementation, the citizen science project is implemented.
 This encompasses three phases:

 In the results phase, projects summarise, publish and disseminate their findings for different stakeholder groups, and assess their impact on both the issues they are trying to address, and society, including their own participants.

-In the third stage, impact and sustainability, projects find and use routes for policy agenda setting, and achieve sustainability of their community and data, as well as finances.
+In the third stage, Legacy, projects find and use routes for policy agenda setting, help formulate policies, influence decision-making and the implementation of policies.
+They also work towards sustainability of their community and finances.

 The toolkit offers an introductory overview and guidance, a selection of tools, guidelines and recommendations, and case studies for each phase and stage, to help CS projects understand and replicate best practice.

 Users of the toolkit should consider which of the CS project types they are closest to, noting that it may be multiple.
 The typology will help them to position their project in the context of the resources and case studies we discuss.
 We will come back to them as we move through the participatory life cycle.